samwincott/Internship-Guide/README.md

 # Internship Guide
 A list of links with a little bit of advice sprinkled in.

+Feel free to make a pull request with updates!
 ***
 ## Contents:
 * [Just keep in mind...](#just-keep-in-mind)